+In order to provide the requested analytics, the NWDAF subscribes to UE session information from SMFs.
+The external UE ID is obtained by the NWDAF based on UE internal ID, i.e., SUPI.

 3. The NWDAF derives requested analytics, in the form of UE communication pattern statistics or predictions or both.

 4. NWDAF to 5GC NF: Nnwdaf_AnalyticsInfo_Response or Nnwdaf_ AnalyticsSubscription_Notify.